 Last night, my new Ultimaker 3 printer arrived and after my nap (i’m old) I started unboxing it.
 I have to say, these things have come a long way since I last bought one.
 This thing is so slick.
 Dual nozzles, dissolvable materials, streaming camera, self-leveling, swappable components, wifi… Geez, Louise!

 I pretty much just got it set up and didn’t get time to start printing anything.
 But it arrived just as my old one broke down.
 I ordered new parts for it, but this new one arrived just when I needed it and in time for the weekend!
 Hopefully, lots of playing will occur.
 Stay tuned for updates.

-I put Patrick Star through the Polysmooth machine a few times.
+I put my Patrick Star through the Polysher machine a few times.
 He was in there well over an hour.
 I realized about then he wasn’t going to get any better than this because the machine needed to be adjusted for better printing.
-You can still see lines and gaps which also probably meant my print materials had become moist from being in the air.
+You can still see lines and gaps which also probably meant my PolySmooth print materials had become moist from being in the air.

 Who knew plastic absorbed moisture?

 So I got out my dehydrator and shoved all my rolls in there.
 In the meantime, I started working on calibrating my machine.

 I tried using the plastic again a few hours later and it still wasn’t printing well, so I left them in the dehydrator overnight.